|

 there were also graying rhinestones.
 The original DeRosa design art work

-shown at the left looks a lot like this brooch.
+shown at the left looks a lot like this brooch, but it is not identical.
 I am so pleased that we

 could give this lovely old clip a new life.